hanami/guides/content/v2.0/actions/testing.md

 order: 140
 ---

-Hanami pays a lot of attention to code testability and it offers advanced features to make our lives easier.
-The framework supports RSpec (default) and Minitest.
+Hanami actions are designed to be easy to test via a range of techniques.

+The examples on this page use [RSpec](http://rspec.info), the test framework installed when you generate a new Hanami app.

-## Testing Actions
+## Testing actions

 Actions are standalone objects with an interface that's easy to test.
 You can simply instantiate an action as your object under test and exercise its functionality.